-Course Number(s) EDUC 454 Formal Title Phase I Internship Seminar for Middle School STEM Teachers Transcript Title (≤30c) Phase I Seminar Middle School Recommended Course Preparation Student must be accepted into Phase I of Internship and have department permission to enroll in the course.
-Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-Prerequisite - EDUC 410 Reading in Content Area I passed with B or better Corequisites - EDUC 411 Reading in Content Area II and EDUC 430 Methods in STEM Teaching passed with B or better.
-Credits 3 Repeatable? ☐ Yes x☐ No Max.
+Course Number(s) EDUC 454 Formal Title Phase I Internship Seminar for Middle School STEM Teachers Transcript Title (≤30c) Phase I Seminar Middle School Recommended Course Preparation Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+EDUC 412M (Introduction to Middle Level Teaching and Learning) and EDUC 410 (Reading in the Content Area I) with a "C" or better in both courses.
+Credits 2 Repeatable?
+Yes ☑ No Max.
 Total Credits na This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.
-Grading Method(s) x□ Reg (A-F) □ Audit □ Pass-Fail
+Grading Method(s) ☑ Reg (A-F) ☐ Audit ☐ Pass-Fail